Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at Once

 • checks the pot again later

-One person is managing several tasks by switching between them.
+One person is managing several tasks by switching attention between them.

 Parallelism